NEW

 Most common PCA weakness across 15 representative sites

-Plain EnglishFor each site, we find their lowest PCA dimension — the one they need to fix most. understanding_speed is the most common problem across the training set.
+Plain EnglishFor each site, we find their lowest PCA dimension — the one they need to fix most. understanding_depth is the most common problem: AI can read the site but doesn't progressively get a clearer picture.

 5 sites